SidAlex-dev/SidAlex-dev/README.md

 - 💞️ I’m looking to collaborate on writing the frontend for my application using the Django API
 - 📫 How to reach me @Azzlem - telegram
 - 😄 Pronouns: he
-- ⚡ Fun fact: deadlift = 180 kilograms without equipment, bench press = 110 kilograms without equipment, squats = 140 kilograms without equipment.
+- ⚡ Fun fact:
+Deadlift = 180 kilograms without equipment,
+Bench press = 110 kilograms without equipment,
+Squats = 140 kilograms without equipment.
 This is my hobby))